tari-project/rfcs/src/RFC-03XX_SubmarineSwaps.md

 ### Key selection

-Using (1), we create the Wari keys as they are multi-party aggregate keys.
+Using (1), we create the Thaum keys as they are multi-party aggregate keys.
-The Wari key parts for Alice and Bob is constructed as follows:
+The Thaum key parts for Alice and Bob is constructed as follows:

 $$